JeromyIrvine/screeps-pub/readme.md

 This is a list of things that I plan to add to my script.
 This will grow and change over time, as I finish items and think of new ideas.

+- [ ] If no creeps in room, need a way to restart with whatever energy is available
 - [x] Add Skirmisher unit that can hunt Invaders in remote rooms.
 - [ ] Figure out how to detect if an Invader is in a work room and spawn a Skirmisher in response.
 - [ ] Spawn logic should honor priority before available energy.
 Lower-cost items are jumping the list, currently.